briceburg/shell-helpers/README.md

 ### updating shell-helpers

-You may fetch another release from our page or use our convenient [downstreamer](bin/downsteam-helpers).
+You may fetch another release from our page or use our convenient [downstreamer](bin/downstream-helpers).

 #### downstreamer

 Use [downstream-helpers](bin/downstream-helpers) in [bin/](bin/) to quickly fetch the latest version helper file(s).
 It is **awesome**, and respects the release -- so if you're using a pre-release, it will download the latest pre-release files.

-Copy [downstream-helpers](bin/downstream-helpers) into your project directory containging shell-helpers and run it.
+Copy [downstream-helpers](bin/downstream-helpers) into your project directory containing shell-helpers and run it.

 > Alternatively pass a directory containing shell-helpers to update as the first argument.